Koenkk/zigbee2mqtt.io/docs/devices/WSDCGQ12LM.md

 * `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+* `device_temperature_precision`: Number of digits after decimal point for device_temperature, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
+The value must be a number.

 * `humidity_precision`: Number of digits after decimal point for humidity, takes into effect on next report of device.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `humidity_calibration`: Calibrates the humidity value (absolute offset), takes into effect on next report of device.
 The value must be a number.